JatinSanghvi/JatinSanghvi.github.io/content/posts/2021-09-16-wait-times/index.md

 | **30**      | 29              | 13              | 3               | 45              |
 | **31**      | 30              | 14              | 1               | 45              |

-If the above table does not help, here is the chart to help visualize the wait-time distribution.
+If the above table doesn't clarify things, here's a chart to help visualize the distribution of wait times.

 {{< chart >}}
 type: 'bar',